xwshen51/engression/README.md

 ## Usage Example

 ### Python
 Below is one simple demonstration.
 See [this tutorial](https://github.com/xwshen51/engression/blob/main/engression-python/examples/example_simu.ipynb) for more details on simulated data and [this tutorial](https://github.com/xwshen51/engression/blob/main/engression-python/examples/example_air.ipynb) for a real data example.
+We demonstrate in [another tutorial](https://github.com/xwshen51/engression/blob/main/engression-python/examples/example_bag.ipynb) how to fit a bagged engression model, which also helps with hyperparameter tuning.
 ```python
 from engression import engression
 from engression.data.simulator import preanm_simulator